headintheclouddev/typings-suitescript-2.0/README.md

 ### Map/Reduce Example

 Map/Reduce examples can be somewhat more complex.
-A potential skeleton structure could be somethink like the following:
+A potential skeleton structure could be something like the following:

 ```typescript
 /**